-With four national languages (German, French, Italian, and Romansh) enshrined in the Swiss Constitution, deciding on a school for your children in Switzerland inevitably carries the added choice of whether to educate them in a bilingual or monolingual environment.
-Of course, this decision should be highly personalised to the child in question and factors such as their age, previous schooling, temperament, and academic ambitions should be taken into account.
-Where parents find it is appropriate to enter their child into a bilingual system, researchers and education experts agree that there are enormous benefits to be reaped, above and beyond the enviable gift of speaking two languages.
+With four national languages, deciding on a school for your children in Switzerland inevitably carries an added choice.
+Do I educate them in a bilingual or monolingual environment?
+Of course, this decision should be highly personalised to the child in question and factors.
+For example, their age, previous schooling, temperament, and academic ambitions should be taken into account.
+Where parents find it appropriate to enter their child into a bilingual system, researchers and education experts agree there are enormous benefits to be reaped.
+Above and beyond the enviable gift of speaking two languages.

 What exactly is a bilingual education?